QueflyQuefly/blog.symfony/README.md

 # blog.symfony

-It's a webapp (early blog.local but on a symphony framework)
+It's a webapp (early blog.local but now it's on a symphony framework)